-Consistent with the Darden School's mission of improving business practice, teaching, scholarship, and course development activities should include significant efforts focused toward contributions that advance business practice and problem-solving activities.
+d.
+Contributions to Advancing Business Practice or Public Policy toward contributions that advance business practice and problem-solving activities.
 While work addressed for educators must be managerially relevant, intellectual contributions addressing practitioners should go beyond merely showing relevance, and must be produced in a form specifically addressed to and accessible by this audience.